 10. Calzoleria Carlino

-Riccardo Carlino is a young Italian shoemaker, only 24 year’s old, behind the brand Calzoleria Carlino based in Modena.
+Riccardo Cianci is a young Italian shoemaker, only 24 year’s old, behind the brand Calzoleria Carlino based in Modena.
+Bottom making was done by Kazuya Kimura.
 He received a 10% deduction on the total points for the black waist and heel bottom, which was against the guidelines.
 The making of the shoe is really top notch, not that Italian in style, more of a classic British bespoke shoe.
 The waist is pulled in far on both sides of the shoe, slim with a pronounced fiddle back.
 It has created some heavy awl marks when working on the sole stitch, could have been avoided by going in with the awl from the bottom instead, which would have created a cleaner looking waist here.

 Sole stitching, welt finishing and heel building is all neat and clean.
 In terms of design it’s as mentioned very classic, but has some nice small details like the nail pattern on the heel and the stitching along the facing which curves in lovely along the opening.